intel/cm-compiler/clang/compute_sdk/docs/cmportguide/cmportguide.rst

 2.1 Header files
 ----------------

-cmc (and cm-icl for that matter) only requires kernels to include ``cm/cm.h`` to have all language features and APIs available, provided an appropriate target is specified

 * Manually including ``genx_vme.h``, ``genx_sample.h`` or *worse* a header for a specific Gen target, for example, is not necessary or supported.